 - A minimum cumulative GPA of 3.0 (on a 4.0 scale) is preferred.

-- Documented volunteer or work experience in foodservice and/or nutrition care is preferred.
+- Documented volunteer or paid work experience in foodservice and/or nutrition care is preferred.

 If you do not meet all of the minimum or preferred requirements, but believe you would be a good candidate for Marshall’s Dietetic Internship, you are encouraged to apply.
 All applications will be considered.